GoogleChrome/web.dev/src/site/content/en/animations/animations-guide/index.md

 When it comes to painting, some things are more expensive than others.
 For example, anything that involves a blur (like a shadow, for example) is going to take longer to paint than drawing a red box.
-In terms of CSS, however, this isn’t always obvious:
+In terms of CSS, however, this isn't always obvious:
 `background: red;` and `box-shadow: 0, 4px, 4px, rgba(0,0,0,0.5);`
-don’t necessarily look like they have vastly different performance characteristics, but they do.
+don't necessarily look like they have vastly different performance characteristics, but they do.

 If you need to dig into whether a particular property is causing performance issues due to painting, the [paint profiler](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/reference#paint-profiler)